rafactx/api-docs/docs/en/exemplos-api-aux.md

 ---
-title: Exemplos & APIs Auxiliares
+title: Examples & Auxiliary APIs
-description: Exemplos práticos de uso da API do Involves Stage em diferentes linguagens de programação.
+description: Practical examples of using the Involves Stage API in different programming languages.
 ---

-## 💡 Exemplos práticos
+## 💡 Practical examples

-Aqui estão exemplos de como fazer requisições para a API do Involves Stage usando diferentes linguagens de programação:
+Here are examples of how to make requests to the Involves Stage API using different programming languages:

 ::: code-group